xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 sudo systemctl enable sshd
 ```

 One quick thing to mention, "enable" does not start the service.
-If you want to both enable and start the service, you'll have to send both commands.
+If you want to both enable and start the service, you'll have to send both the start and enable.
 Meanwhile, if you no longer require SSHD to start on startup, simply disable it:

 ```txt
 sudo systemctl disable sshd